istaari/Leetcode/DSA_NOTES.md

 ### Sliding Window

+### **Examples:**

+**1. Variable Window Size**

+- [Maximum Points From Cards](https://leetcode.com/problems/maximum-points-you-can-obtain-from-cards/) - Pick cards from either the beginning or the end to maximize the total points.

+- [Permutations in String](https://leetcode.com/problems/permutation-in-string/) - Check if `s2` contains any permutation of `s1`.

-**1. Longest/Shortest Subarrays/Substrings with Conditions**
+**1. Longest/Shortest Subarrays**

-- **Key Idea:** Adjust the window size dynamically to find the longest or shortest subarray or substring that satisfies a condition.

-**Examples:**
-- [Longest Subarray of Ones After Deleting One Element](https://leetcode.com/problems/longest-subarray-of-1s-after-deleting-one-element/) - Find the longest subarray of 1's after deleting at most one element.
+- [Longest Subarray K Frequency](https://leetcode.com/problems/length-of-longest-subarray-with-at-most-k-frequency/description/) - Find the longest subarray with exactly `k` distinct elements.

-- [Max Consecutive Ones III](https://leetcode.com/problems/max-consecutive-ones-iii/) - Find the longest subarray with at most \( k \) 0's.
+- [Max Consecutive 1s III](https://leetcode.com/problems/max-consecutive-ones-iii/) - Find the maximum number of consecutive 1's in a binary array after flipping at most `k` 0's to 1's.

-- [Longest Substring with At Most Two Distinct Characters](https://leetcode.com/problems/longest-substring-with-at-most-two-distinct-characters/) - Find the longest substring containing at most two distinct characters.

-- [Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit](https://leetcode.com/problems/longest-continuous-subarray-with-absolute-diff-less-than-or-equal-to-limit/) - Find the longest subarray satisfying an absolute difference condition.

-- [Maximum Size Subarray Sum Equals K](https://leetcode.com/problems/maximum-size-subarray-sum-equals-k/) - Find the longest subarray with a sum equal to \( k \).

-- [Fruit Into Baskets](https://leetcode.com/problems/fruit-into-baskets/) - Find the longest subarray containing at most two types of fruits.

-- [Longest Substring with At Most K Distinct Characters](https://leetcode.com/problems/longest-substring-with-at-most-k-distinct-characters/) - Find the longest substring containing at most \( k \) distinct characters.
+**2. Longest/Shortest Substrings**

-- [Character Replacement](https://leetcode.com/problems/longest-repeating-character-replacement/) - Find the length of the longest substring that can be made uniform with at most \( k \) replacements.
+- [Longest Repeating Character Replacement](https://leetcode.com/problems/longest-repeating-character-replacement/) - Given a string, replace up to `k` characters to find the longest substring with the same character.

-- [Number of Substrings Containing All Three Characters](https://leetcode.com/problems/number-of-substrings-containing-all-three-characters/) - Count substrings that contain all three characters (a, b, c).

-- [Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/) - Find the smallest substring covering all characters of another string.
+- [Minimum Window Substring](https://leetcode.com/problems/minimum-window-substring/) - Find the smallest substring in `s` that contains all characters from `t`.

-- [Shortest Subarray with Sum at Least K](https://leetcode.com/problems/shortest-subarray-with-sum-at-least-k/) - Find the shortest subarray whose sum is at least \( k \).

-- [Longest Subarray With Sum Divisible by K](https://leetcode.com/problems/longest-subarray-with-sum-divisible-by-k/) - Find the longest subarray whose sum is divisible by \( k \).
+**3. Number of Subarrays**

-- [Find All Anagrams in a String](https://leetcode.com/problems/find-all-anagrams-in-a-string/) - Find the starting indices of all anagrams of a given string.
+- [Nice Subarrays](https://leetcode.com/problems/count-number-of-nice-subarrays/description/) - Find the number of subarrays where the number of odd integers is exactly `k`.

+- [Sliding Window Maximum](https://leetcode.com/problems/sliding-window-maximum/) - Find the maximum value in each sliding window of size `k`.

+**4. Number of Substrings**

-- [Longest Substring Without Repeating Characters](https://leetcode.com/problems/longest-substring-without-repeating-characters/) - Find the length of the longest substring without repeating characters.
+- [Substrings Containing 3 Characters](https://leetcode.com/problems/number-of-substrings-containing-all-three-characters/description/) - Find the number of substrings that contain exactly 3 distinct characters.

-- [Permutations in String](https://leetcode.com/problems/permutation-in-string/) - Check if a string contains a permutation of another string.

-- [Minimum Size Subarray Sum](https://leetcode.com/problems/minimum-size-subarray-sum/) - Find the smallest subarray with a sum greater than or equal to \( s \).

-- [Subarrays with K Different Integers](https://leetcode.com/problems/subarrays-with-k-different-integers/) - Count the subarrays containing exactly \( k \) distinct integers.
+- [Subarrays K Different Integers](https://leetcode.com/problems/subarrays-with-k-different-integers/) - Find the number of subarrays with exactly `k` different integers.

-- [Maximum Sum of Subarray of Size K](https://leetcode.com/problems/maximum-sum-of-subarray-of-size-k/) - Find the maximum sum of a subarray of size \( k \).

-- [Sliding Window Maximum](https://leetcode.com/problems/sliding-window-maximum/) - Find the maximum value in each subarray of size \( k \).

 ---
 ### Greedy

 **1. Interval Scheduling**

-- **Key Idea:** Sort intervals by their start or end times, then iteratively select non-overlapping intervals based on a greedy strategy.

 **Examples:**